4dvn/Fix-USB-Dead/README.md

 # Fix-USB-Dead

-* Run Fix.bat and take a ☕
+* Run Fix.bat and give me a ☕